ELIXIREstonia/elixirestonia.github.io/content/news/posts/2026/data_management_project_managers.md

 template: training_et.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: Andmehaldus projektijuhtidele - 09.04.2024 - Kutsega
+title: Andmehaldus projektijuhtidele - 09.04.2024
 draft: false
 hide:
   - toc